 Final pitches: Finalists will be announced before Startup Yale; finalists will pitch for the prizes during the April 5 Startup Yale events.

 What do I get if I win?

-All prize winners will receive a $25,000 cash prize and automatic acceptance to the CITY Summer Fellowship, which includes a $15,000 stipend, a 8-week incubator program, and mentorship.
+Winners of the Sabin, Thorne, and Miller Prizes will receive a $25,000 cash prize and automatic acceptance to the CITY Summer Fellowship, which includes a $15,000 stipend, a 8-week incubator program, and mentorship.
 Prize-specific benefits include:

 Sabin Sustainable Venture Prize